 Yes, we highly recommend that you tour our facility, along with some other facilities.
 You may come by for a tour anytime Monday though Saturday from 7:00am to 11:30am and 2:30pm to 6:00pm.
 You will find that we cater to the dogs.
 That said, you’ll see that we don’t have flat screen tvs or leather couches.
 Instead, we have two large, vinyl-fenced yards, with sunshades, pools, carpets, and dogs cots.
 We have indoor playrooms with rubber flooring, which is good for their hips and joints, and easy to clean, along with more dog cots.
 The kennels are large and open, so the dogs don’t feel boxed in.
 You’ll also notice that there isn’t any barking at The Dog Spot.
 Dogs bark because they are bored, stressed, anxious, or seeking attention.
 They are not bored, stressed, or anxious at The Dog Spot and they are receiving appropriate attention, so they have no reason to bark.
 Also, there are no overwhelming odors because we know the importance of cleanliness, especially in a place that cares for lots of animals, and it is a top priority at The Dog Spot.

 We have several requirements that must be met in order for your dog to be part of our pack.
 They need to be up-to-date on all vaccinations, including Rabies, Distemper/Parvo Combo, and Bordetella.
 We highly recommend that they also be on a heartworm preventative and an external parasitic during the summer months.
-You may fax your vet paperwork to 720-564-6280 or bring it along with your paperwork.
+You may fax your vet paperwork to (720) 564-6280 or bring it along with your paperwork.
 They also need to be at least 4 months old, and if they are older than 6 months, they need to be spayed or neutered.
-They also need to be healthy and friendly towards other dogs and people.
-We also have paperwork, that you may download here, that needs to be completed and either emailed to us at email@example.com or brought in with you on your dog’s first day of daycare.
+They need to be healthy and friendly towards other dogs and people.
+In addition, you will need to register yourself and your pet.
+You can find the “Register” link on our home page.
+Click on it, then click on “New Customer” and fill out all of the requires information online.
+Then call us at 720-565-3647 to schedule your pets first day of daycare.

 Do I need a reservation?

 Yes.
 We require reservations because we limit the number of dogs in our playgroups.
 We divide the dogs up into different playgroups, allowing them to be in a group that fits their play style.
 For example, on a typical day, we may have a group of young, big dogs, with lots of energy.
 We may have another group of dogs that are small spunky.
 We may even have a group of mellow dogs, that prefer to relax and get more human attention.
 If you plan on bringing your dog for daycare on a regular basis, we can set them up with a standing reservation, so you will not have to make reservations.
-However, if you cannot make one of your standing reservation days, you MUST cancel at least 24 hours in advance or you will be charged.
+However, if you cannot make one of your standing reservation days, you MUST cancel at least 24 hours in advance (the cut off is noon the previous day) you will be charged.

 Who will be watching my dog?